Financial Habits of Successful People

 In practice, this looks like setting up a "Treasury Management" mindset for your personal life.
 You aren't just paying bills; you are managing a portfolio where liquidity, tax efficiency, and compounding are the primary KPIs.

-Identifying the Barriers to Capital Growth
+Barriers to Growth

 The most significant hurdle to wealth isn't low income; it is lifestyle creep and the "velocity of consumption."
 As income rises, the temptation to upgrade housing, vehicles, and leisure activities often outpaces the rate of investment.
 This creates a golden cage where, despite earning mid-six figures, an individual may have less than three months of runway.